AryaKoureshi/Persian-LicensePlate-Detection/README.md

 ## License

-Feel free to use or modify this project under an open-source license of your choice (e.g. MIT License).
-Replace this section with your actual License text if needed.
+This project is licensed under the MIT License - see the LICENSE file for details.

 ---